scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-verify.md

 ```

 ### Windows Runner Compatibility
-Please be aware that when using a Windows runner, containerized actions will not work as expected use CLI actions instead.
+> On Windows Github runners, containerized actions are currently not supported.
+It's recommended to use CLI actions in such cases.

 ```yaml
 - name: valint verify